hmcts/adoption-web/README.md

 #### Running the application for the first time

 * *(Optional)* Install Redis:<br>
-This provides tools for monitoring and changing the cache during the LA journey.
+This provides CLI tools for monitoring and changing the cache during the LA journey.

 ```bash
 brew install redis